In a nutshell

 Matches must be added IMMEDIATELY after they have concluded.
 Don't wait and add a bunch of matches together at a later time, it looks like cheating.
 The administrators WILL delete matches which look in any way suspicious.

-You are not allowed to play the same person over and over.
-If you do a large amount of matches against the same person over a short period of time, expect most of them to be deleted.
-This rule exists to prevent cheating.
+You are not allowed to play the same person over and over or otherwise farm low-effort matches.
+If you play a large amount of matches against the same person over a short period of time, play with an absurdly low score limit, or otherwise try to game the system, expect your matches to be deleted.

 Please be honest about your scores.
 We are giving you the privilege to send in your own scores.
 If this privilege is abused, players can and will be restricted from using the site, and if necessary, banned.